Whitestripe7773/TeamProjectSchool/README.md

 - fixed a bug which occured when displaying the scoreboard

 12.02.2021 - JZ
-- started to create Player class
+- started to create player class

-12.02.2021 -JZ
-- implemented calculateRank() in Player
+- implemented calculateRank() in Player.js

+16.02.2021 - DF
+- Created server.js
+- Test script for node